Passive and Active Air Sampling in Effective Environmental Monitoring

-With the latest draft revision of EU GMP Annex 1 demonstrating the highest standards in patient safety, all healthcare businesses, that make use of cleanrooms in their manufacturing and production activities, are paying fresh attention to their environmental monitoring policies.
-This draft revision is also considered a big step towards creating a recognised global standard for the maintenance of cleanroom environments; hence the level of detail.
+With the latest revision of EU GMP Annex 1 focussing on achieving the highest standards of patient safety, all healthcare businesses that make use of cleanrooms in manufacturing and production are revisiting their environmental monitoring policies.
+This latest revision is also a big step towards creating a recognised global standard for the maintenance of cleanroom environments, hence the level of detail.

-If your business is one of the many that will be affected by this latest draft revision of the EU GMP Annex 1 once it is published, you are no doubt exploring ways to ensure your EM measures are efficient, effective and compliant.
-As soon as the revision is passed and published, there will be a short period of time in which to ramp up your processes for compliance to ensure that you have an effective environmental monitoring program and meet international standards.
-Your microbial air sampling process is one such area you should pay attention to.
+If your business is one of those affected by this latest revision of the EU GMP Annex 1, you’re undoubtedly exploring ways to ensure your environmental monitoring (EM) measures are efficient, effective and compliant.
+With Annex 1 in operation from 25 August 2023, processes must be ramped up for compliance, to ensure an effective environmental monitoring programme and meet international standards.
+Microbial air sampling is one area to focus on.

-Microbial air samplers are a staple piece of equipment in cleanrooms and play a critical role in maintaining confidence in an aseptic environment.
-Regardless of which specific industry sector your business falls within, to achieve the best results, all cleanroom operators need to employ both active and passive equipment for accurate measurements.
+Microbial air samplers are a staple piece of equipment in cleanrooms, and play a critical role in maintaining confidence in an aseptic environment.
+Regardless of the industry sector in which your business is active, for the best results all cleanroom operators need to utilise both active and passive equipment to obtain accurate measurements.

 Passive environmental monitoring is the most basic requirement

-Passive sampling is performed with settle plates which are your standard Petri dishes filled with prepared culture media.
-These are left open to allow colonies of bacteria to settle and develop.
-The results can then be counted, and you can measure the viable biological particles in the air and microbial contaminants.
+Passive sampling is performed with settle plates.
+These are standard Petri dishes filled with prepared culture media, and left open to allow colonies of bacteria to settle and develop.
+The results can then be counted, enabling measurement of the viable biological particles in the air and microbial contaminants.

-This method of EM and its test results are not quantitative in that it cannot capture and detect smaller particles suspended in the air and it cannot sample specific volumes of air.
+This method of EM and its test results are not quantitative, in that it cannot capture and detect smaller particles suspended in the air, or sample specific volumes of air.
 Depending on the level of contamination, settle plates do not always provide accurate data to drive improvements and solutions.
-But they are cost-effective and require only minimal additional equipment, such as settle plate stands or plate carriers.
+Yet they are cost-effective, and require only minimal additional equipment, such as settle plate stands or plate carriers.

 Active environmental monitoring offers precision